 - 3.2.4 No hoardings have been erected along the rest of the proposed works area since neither construction works nor any associated preparation works have been commenced. - 3.2.5 To the southeast of Jade View Villa and adjacent to the current active works area, a demarcated wetland rehabilitation area has been maintained by parties other than the Project Proponent, the Project's Contractor and Sub-contractors since January 2012.
-The wetland rehabilitation area has been surrounded by red strings since April 2012 (Photo 5).
-No vegetation clearance or any other works were observed within this wetland rehabilitation area.
-Loosened red strings were still observed on the eastern side of the area in July 2013 (Photo 6); however, temporary construction barriers were also found surrounding the eastern side of the area (Photo 7). - 3.2.6 Outside the established hoardings of the Project Area, temporary storage of construction materials was still found next to the retained tree T179 in July 2013 (Photo 8). - 3.2.7 As observed in July 2013, a temporary parking area was formed close to the end of the access path to Treasure Spot Garden Phase II (Photo 9).
-An untagged leaning tree was noted at the edge of the area.
-A Tree Protection Zone (TPZ) was set up with orange construction nets (Photo 10).
-However, the vehicle was parked close to the TPZ. - 3.2.8 As reported in the previous Monthly EM&A Reports, dumping on the Taro field located along the path towards the Treasure Spot Garden was observed and a paved area created for parking next to the retained tree groups (T088 T091) has been found since November 2012.
+Temporary construction barriers were seen surrounding the eastern side of the area (Photo 6).
+A filtration tank covered by plastic mat was still found next to the area in September 2013 (Photo 7).
+Underground water from the box culvert was found pumping into the tank and then releasing to the adjacent grassland.
+The discharge was clear as observed during the monitoring. - 3.2.6 Outside the established hoardings of the Project Area, temporary storage of construction materials was still found next to the retained tree T179 in September 2013 (Photo 8). - 3.2.7 The temporary parking area was still present at the end of the access path to Treasure Spot Garden Phase II in September 2013 (Photo 9).
+The untagged leaning tree was still guyed at the edge of the area within a Tree Protection Zone (TPZ), which was demarcated by orange construction nets (Photo 10).
+Vehicles were parked quite close to the TPZ. - 3.2.8 As reported in the previous Monthly EM&A Reports, dumping on the Taro field located along the path towards the Treasure Spot Garden was observed and a paved area created for parking next to the retained tree groups (T088 T091) has been found since November 2012.
 However, no extension of the dumping area has been noted since April 2013.

 - 3.2.9 No specific recommendation is required.
-However, with regard to the previous dumping incident by other parties on the Taro field near the Treasure Spot Garden, the Contractor is recommended to check the site condition regularly to avoid any extent of dumping or paving of area within the project boundary. - 3.2.10 The Contractor should also make sure there are no piled rocks, construction materials or programmed construction works influencing the existing trees within the Project Area or the wetland rehabilitation area.
+However, with regard to the previous dumping incident by other parties on the Taro field near the Treasure Spot Garden, the Contractor is recommended to check the site condition regularly to avoid any extent of dumping or paving of area within the project boundary. - 3.2.10 The Contractor should also make sure there are no piled rocks, construction materials or programmed construction works influencing the existing trees within the Project Area or the wetland rehabilitation area. - 3.2.11 The Contractor could establish a warning sign to remind the driver to beware of the presence of the tree(s) close to the temporary parking area.